 These small things add up and, as a result, we have less mental bandwidth for other decisions, which can lead to underperformance at work and burnout.
 Indeed, burnout rates are on the rise, and two-thirds of workers say the pandemic has worsened employee burnout.

-As such, preventing decision fatigue can help improve employee well-being and productivity.
+As such, preventing decision making fatigue can help improve employee well-being and productivity.

 3 ways how to avoid decision fatigue